top of page

 Thomas Hadjikyriakou, Ph.D.

-Thomas recently rejoined the lab as a postdoc, having previously completely his PhD here.
+Thomas rejoined the lab as a postdoc in 2022, having previously completely his PhD here.
 His doctoral research focused on the breeding success, wintering ecology and migratory behaviour of Eleonora's Falcons.
 He used the latest technologies in his research, including drones to monitor nests, photogrammetry to identify suitable nesting conditions, and GPS/GSM transmitters to track migratory routes and phenology on wintering grounds.
-Thomas is continuing his work on Eleonora's Falcon while also contributing his expertise towards various other studies in the lab.
+Thomas has contributed his expertise towards various studies in the lab and continues working with us as an associated researcher.

 Sifiso_Murchison_IMG_3065.jpg